The Lone Ace of the Kokutetsu Swallows

 The Road to 400 Wins and the Era's Context

-Kaneda's 400 wins were achieved in an environment fundamentally different from modern baseball.
+Kaneda's 400 wins were achieved in an environment fundamentally different from baseball in the 2020s.
 Starting pitchers of that era routinely pitched on three or four days' rest, and it was not unusual to make over 40 starts per season.
-Kaneda won 30 games in 1951 and 26 in 1952, accumulating victories at an astonishing pace from his early twenties.
+Kaneda won 22 games in 1951 and 24 in 1952, accumulating victories at an astonishing pace from his early twenties.
 However, being on a weak team, he also recorded 298 losses.
 His .574 winning percentage is not overwhelming, but this reflects the team's limitations rather than Kaneda's shortcomings.
 The record of 400 wins and 298 losses symbolizes an era when a single pitcher bore the burden of his team's fortunes.

 In 1965, Kaneda transferred to the Yomiuri Giants.
 Moving from a weak team to a perennial powerhouse was a long-held dream.
-With the Giants, he contributed to the V9 dynasty and achieved his 400th career win on October 10, 1969, against the Chunichi Dragons.
+With the Yomiuri, he achieved his 400th career win on October 10, 1969, against the Chunichi Dragons.
 This record stands as the only instance in NPB history, and it can be stated with certainty that it will never be broken.
-Modern pitchers are limited to approximately 25 starts per year with a standard six-day rotation.
+Pitchers in the 2020s are limited to approximately 25 starts per year with a standard six-day rotation.
 Even winning 15 games annually would require 27 years to reach 400, making it practically impossible.
 Kaneda's 400 wins are a literally immortal record, born of an era when pitcher overuse was accepted.

 Books about great Showa-era pitchers are also helpful